pirogram/pirogram-content/books/data-analysis-with-python/033-getting-started-with-pandas/topics/030-data-structures-and-object-creation.md

   We will start with an overview of the two data structures in Pandas, `Series` and `DataFrame`.

   ### Series
   Series is a `one-dimensional` array labeled with axis labels.
-The two key components of a series are `data` and `index`.
+The two key components of a Series are `data` and `index`.

   #### Data
   The `data` can be of various types like integers, strings, floating point numbers, Python objects, etc.
-  Here are some data structures that can be used to create a series:
+  Here are some data structures that can be used to create a Series:
   * Numpy array
   * Python list
   * Python dictionary